Best Bitcoin ETF in 2026: Which One Should You Buy?

 If you are holding GBTC with large unrealized gains, run the tax math: compare paying capital gains now versus bleeding 1.50% annually.
 This is a pure breakeven calculation that depends on your cost basis, tax rate, and time horizon.

-If you want income generation and are willing to cap upside, watch for BlackRock's iShares Bitcoin Premium Income ETF launch, or evaluate existing covered call products like YBTC — but understand the structural tradeoffs and the historical underperformance versus spot during rallies.
+If you want income generation and are willing to cap upside, evaluate BlackRock's iShares Bitcoin Premium Income ETF (BITA, launched June 2026) or other covered call products like YBTC — but understand the structural tradeoffs and the historical underperformance versus spot during rallies.

 Then validate your decision with BTC-per-share math, not headlines.
 Use our Bitcoin ETF calculator to model scenarios for any fund.